Sysmex (OTCMKTS:SSMXY) Issues FY 2023 Earnings Guidance

-Sysmex (OTCMKTS:SSMXY – Get Rating) updated its FY 2023 earnings guidance on Thursday.
-The company provided earnings per share guidance of $2.06-$2.06 for the period.
+Sysmex (OTCMKTS:SSMXY – Get Rating) issued an update on its FY 2023 earnings guidance on Thursday morning.
+The company provided EPS guidance of $2.06-$2.06 for the period.
 The company issued revenue guidance of $3.53 billion-$3.53 billion.

-Separately, Zacks Investment Research upgraded Sysmex from a hold rating to a buy rating and set a $38.00 price target for the company in a research note on Thursday, May 19th.
+SSMXY has been the topic of a number of recent analyst reports.
+Citigroup raised Sysmex from a neutral rating to a buy rating in a research note on Monday.
+Zacks Investment Research raised Sysmex from a hold rating to a buy rating and set a $38.00 price target on the stock in a research note on Thursday, May 19th.
+Two investment analysts have rated the stock with a hold rating and three have issued a buy rating to the stock.
+According to MarketBeat, Sysmex currently has an average rating of Buy and a consensus target price of $38.00.

 Sysmex Corporation engages in the development, manufacture, and sale of diagnostic instruments, reagents, and related software in Japan.
 The company offers three-part and five-part white blood cell differentiation instruments for use in hematology; and transport systems for high-volume testing in labs.